-We compared the sensitivity and the recovery capacity of UWO 241 and SAG 49.72 to low temperature- and high light-induced photoinhibition by monitoring changes in the PSII photochemistry parameter, F_V/F_M .
-First, we conducted photoinhibitory assays at variable incubation temperatures (2°C, 8°C, 20°C) and irradiances (50 μ mol m-2 s-1, 300 μ mol m-2 s-1, 1000 μ mol m-2 s-1).
+Given the differential responses to long-term stress between the psychrophile and mesophile, we compared sensitivity and recovery capacity of UWO 241 and SAG 49.72 to low temperature- and high light-induced photoinhibition by monitoring changes in the PSII photochemistry parameter, F_V/F_M .
+First, we tested sensitivity of both organisms to low temperature versus high light at variable incubation temperatures (2°C, 8° C, 20°C) and irradiances (50 μmol m-2 s-1, 300 μmol m-2 s-1, 1000 μmol m-2 s-1).
 Decline in F_V/F_M was recorded at various time points over 3 h (Figure S4).
 At 8°C and 20°C incubation temperatures, UWO 241 exhibited higher sensitivity to both medium and high light treatments, relative to SAG 49.72.
 However, when the assay temperature was decreased to 2°C, SAG 49.72 exhibited higher photoinhibition under low light, while both strains exhibited comparable sensitivity to medium or high light treatment (Figure S4).
-Thus, for the recovery assays, we choose to test samples for 1 hr under two photoinhibitory treatments: i) low temperature (LT, 2° C) and ii) high light (HL, 300 μmol m-2 s-1).
+Thus, for the recovery assays, we choose to test samples for 1 hr under two photoinhibitory treatments: i) low temperature (LT, 2°C) and ii) high light (HL, 300 μmol m-2 s-1).
 In agreement with our results from the preliminary assays, UWO 241 and SAG 49.72 exhibited differential sensitivity to HL and LT treatments, respectively.
-1 hr of HL-treatment resulted in 62% loss of F_V/F_M in UWO 241, while LT caused a 32 % reduction in F_V/F_M in SAG 49.72 (Figure 7a).
-LT and HL treatment cause <10% reduction in F_V/F_M in UWO 241 and SAG 49.72, respectively.
-In addition, HL-treatment of UWO 241 resulted in almost complete reduction in qL which was accompanied by a 7-fold increase in NPQ.
+1 hr of HL-treatment resulted in 62% decrease in F_V/F_M in UWO 241, while LT caused a 32%decrease in F_V/F_M in SAG 49.72 (Figure 8a).
+Conversely, LT and HL treatment cause only a moderate (<10%) decrease in F_V/F_M in UWO 241 and SAG 49.72, respectively.
+In addition, HL-treatment of UWO 241 resulted in almost a complete loss of qL which was accompanied by an increase in FNPQ from 0.07 to 0.47.
 LT-treated SAG 49.72 exhibited only a 67% reduction in qL.
-Both strains exhibited comparable increases in NPQ in response to the LT treatment (Figure 7b).
+Both strains exhibited comparable increases in FNPQ in response to the LT treatment (Figure 8b).

-Despite the strain differences in sensitivity to short-term photooxidative stress, both organisms exhibited full recovery to initial F_V/F_M levels within 2 h (Figure 7a).
-The recovery was most dramatic in HL-treated UWO 241 which exhibited a rapid rate of recovery within the first 15 mins (Figure 7A).
-Strain- and treatment-specific differences were observed at the level of recovery of qL and NPQ.
-HL-treated cells of UWO 241 were unable to restore to initial qL levels, and qL remained close to zero even 2 hours of recovery (Figure 7b).
-Similarly, NPQ also remained high in HL-treated UWO 241 during the recovery phase (Figure 7c).
-In contrast, both strains exhibited similar trends in relaxation of NPQ following LT treatment (Figure 7c).
+Despite the strain differences in sensitivity to short-term photooxidative stress, both organisms exhibited full recovery to initial F_V/F_M levels within 2 h (Figure 8a).
+The recovery was most dramatic in HL-treated UWO 241 which exhibited a rapid rate of recovery within the first 15 mins (Figure 8a).
+Strain- and treatment-specific differences were observed at the level of recovery of qL and FNPQ.
+Surprisingly, despite restoration of F_V/F_M to pre-treatment values, HL-treated cells of UWO 241 were unable to restore qL to initial levels: qL remained close to zero even after 2 hours of recovery (Figure 8b).
+Similarly, FNPQ did not relax in HL-treated UWO 241 during the recovery phase (Figure 8c).
+In contrast, both strains exhibited similar trends in relaxation of FNPQ following LT treatment (Figure 8c).

-Last, we monitored whether short-term HL- or LT-treatments were accompanied by accumulation of an ROS, using the dye NBT as a semi-quantitative measurement of O_2^- (Figure 8).
-The mesophile SAG 49.72 produced higher levels of O_2^- relative to pre-treated cells under both HL and LT treatments.
-In marked contrast, UWO 241 maintained very low levels of O_2^- under either short-term HL or LT stress (Figure 8).
+Last, we monitored whether short-term HL- or LT-treatments were accompanied by accumulation of an ROS, using the dye NBT as a semi-quantitative measurement of O_2^- (Figure 9).
+The mesophile SAG 49.72 exhibited significantly higher levels of O_2^- relative to pre-treated cells after 1 hr of short-term HL or LT treatment.
+Conversely, UWO 241 exhibited no significant change in ROS levels after the short-term stress treatments (Figure 9).